 Maul became the possessor of the Darksaber, in accordance with Mandalorian tradition, after killing its owner, Pre Vizsla.
 He utilized the Darksaber to solidify his claim as leader of Death Watch and ruler over the planet of Mandalore.
 Maul deployed his Darksaber in many duels and skirmishes, including the second battle of Dathomir.

-A Mandalorian who participated in the rebellion against the Galactic Empire, Wren retrieved the Darksaber from the Nightsister lair on the planet Dathomir, where it had been stored by Darth Maul.
-She soon realized the significance of the lightsaber she confiscated and only reluctantly agreed to allow Kanan and Ezra to train her in using it skillfully so she could better aid the rebel cause.
+A Mandalorian who participated in the rebellion against the Galactic Empire, Sabine Wren retrieved the Darksaber from the Nightsister lair on the planet Dathomir, where it had been stored by Darth Maul.
+She soon realized the significance of the lightsaber she confiscated and only reluctantly agreed to allow Kanan Jarrus and Ezra Bridger to train her in using it skillfully so she could better aid the rebel cause.
 Wren did not believe that mere possession of the Darksaber gave her the right to rule the planet, and so, after a lengthy search, she found someone who was worthy of accepting the lightsaber and its accompanying responsibilities, Bo-Katan Kryze.

 Kryze, sister of Satine Kryze (Duchess of Mandalore) and a commanding officer in the Mandalorian resistance during the civil war, used the Darksaber that she accepted from Sabine to rally Clan Wren and other Mandalorian factions behind her.
 At some point, however—possibly during the course of the Great Purge—Kryze apparently lost possession of the Darksaber, which then fell into the hands of Moff Gideon.